-In 1932, Rose Greely designed the formal Spanish-style gardens surrounding the Hacienda and La Quinta.
-Greely was the first woman to graduate from Harvard’s landscape architecture program and built her career primarily in the Washington DC area designing residential estates.
-Los Poblanos remains her only known work in the Southwest.
+In 1932, Ruth Hanna McCormick Simms hired Rose Greely to design the formal gardens surrounding the hacienda and La Quinta Cultural Center.
+Greely was the first woman to graduate from Harvard’s landscape architecture program and the first licensed landscape architect in Washington D.C., where she built her career.
+Los Poblanos is her only known work in the Southwest.

 As co-founder and matriarch of Los Poblanos as we know it today, Penny Rembe has shaped the property in lasting ways.
 Her leadership and determination made it possible for the farm and Inn to flourish into what they are today.